 Executive Director

-Daniel Hart has served as President & Executive Director since 2004.
-Since then, in concert with JoAnn Falletta a stellar management team and Board of Trustees, the BPO has accomplished a number of important milestones, including a nearly 10-fold increase of endowment funds to more than $60 million and record season ticket sales.
-The orchestra has completed two appearances at Carnegie Hall, five much-heralded tours of Florida, and a five-city tour of Poland in 2018 at the invitation of the Beethoven Easter Festival in Warsaw.
+President & Executive Director Daniel Hart has served in this leadership role since 2004.
+Since then, in concert with Music Director JoAnn Falletta, a stellar management team, and the Board of Trustees, the orchestra has achieved a number of important milestones.
+These include a nearly 10-fold increase in endowment funds to more than $60 million, record season ticket sales, and a dramatic increase in attendance for education programs.
+In his role as Director of Kleinhans Music Hall, Hart has overseen two capital campaigns that raised over $20 million and established an endowment for the historic venue.
+Under his leadership, the orchestra has appeared twice at Carnegie Hall, conducted five much-heralded tours of Florida, and toured five cities in Poland at the invitation of the Beethoven Easter Festival in Warsaw in 2018.